High Country Solution Logo

 Structural Reinforcement

-Closed cell foam increases shear and racking strength when applied between framing.
-This makes pole barns more resistant to wind stress and snow loads common in northern and high-elevation regions.
+Spray foam pole barn insulation using closed-cell material increases shear and racking strength when applied between framing members, which makes pole barns more resistant to wind stress and snow loads common in northern and high-elevation regions.
+In areas with frequent freeze-thaw cycles, this same property also reduces expansion-contraction damage in wall systems over time.

 Choosing the Right Type for Your Pole Barn